jrflga/deckard-rs/README.md

 - Use --where for SQL-like row filtering.
 - Advanced users can specify custom SQL queries with --query.

+## How tasks works

+- **Task Identification:** Each copy operation generate a unique task identifier (task-id).
+This ID could be a hash or a UUID generated at the beginning of the operation.

+- **State Persistence:** During the copy operation, it periodically save the state of the operation to a local file or a lightweight database (like SQLite, if permissible).
+The state includes details like tables copied, rows processed, timestamps, and any errors encountered.

+- **Error Handling:** We ensure robust error handling mechanisms are in place to catch interruptions (like network issues, application errors, etc.).
+On encountering an error, we save the current state before exiting or crashing.

+- **Resuming Logic:** On initiating a resume operation with replicant-rs resume --task-id 12345, the tool reads the persisted state associated with the provided task-id.
+The tool then determines where the interruption occurred, such as which table was being copied and the last successfully copied row or batch.
+Resume the operation from the point of interruption, ensuring any partially copied data is handled correctly to avoid duplicates or data corruption.

+- **Concurrency and Integrity:** For operations involving multiple concurrent tasks, ensure each sub-task (like table copy) maintains its own state.
+This allows for more granular resumption and better integrity control.
+With implemented checksums or hash verifications for batches of rows copied to ensure data integrity upon resumption.

+- **Cleanup and Finalization:** Once the resume operation successfully completes, we ensure the state is updated to reflect the completion, and any temporary data or states are cleaned up.Optionally, perform a final integrity check to confirm the copied data matches the source post-resumption.

 ## Implementation Notes
 - Ensure database-agnostic support for popular systems like MySQL, PostgreSQL, and MongoDB.
 - Leverage native database tools for efficiency in dump and restore operations.